lbrn/lbrn-jekyll/summer-research/selection.markdown

 ---
-layout: page
+layout: summer-research
-title: LBRN Summer Research Program - How To Get Selected
+title: How To Get Selected
 ---

 #### **Faculty Must:**